 Quick reference for Private IP topics

-When you manage Cloud SQL instances using private IP, some of the following topics could be of interest:
+When you manage Cloud SQL instances using private IP, some of the following topics might be of interest:

 |Regions||You can connect through private IP across regions.|

 |Legacy networks||You can't connect to the private IP of a Cloud SQL instance from a legacy network.
 Legacy networks don't support VPC network peering or private services access.|

 |Removing a private IP||After you configure a Cloud SQL instance to use private IP, you can't remove the private IP capability from that instance.|

 |Public and private IP||You can use both public IP and private IP to connect to the same Cloud SQL instance.
 Neither connection method affects the other.|